-- Drink at least 2-3 litres of water in a day.
-Water helps in converting the gas toxins into liquid toxins and this gets eliminated with urine or sweat.
-You can also add a drop of peppermint extract in the water you drink to eliminate the foul odour from flatus.
+Drink at least 2-3 liters of water in a day.
+Water helps in converting the gas toxins into liquid toxins, and this gets eliminated with urine or sweat.
+You can also add a drop of peppermint extract in the water you drink to eliminate the foul odor from flatus.

-- Do not overeat.
-In fact, do not eat to the full that your stomach can take in.
+Do not overeat.
+Do not eat to the full that your stomach can take in.
 This slows down digestion and causes flatulence.

-- Eat little amounts several times a day, if you are suffering from excessive flatulence.
-This would ensure that your system digests properly.
+Eat little amounts several times a day, if you are suffering from excessive flatulence.
+This would ensure that your system digests appropriately.